OpenStackSanDiego/ServiceChains/Exercise #2.md

 * Enable Packet Bridging

 One simple way to enable packet forwarding is to use the bridge-utils and create a hairpin.

-* Install bridge-utils on Snort instance
+Install bridge-utils on Snort instance:

 ```bash
 % sudo su -
 # yum install bridge-utils
 ```

-* Create a hairpin on the Snort
+Create a hairpin on the Snort
 ```bash
 # brctl addbr br0
 # brctl addif br0 eth1